SebGSX/AI-ML-Bootstrap/docs/ai-ml-bootstrap-guide.md

 Training new models that are highly accurate is computationally expensive.
 Accordingly, the ML workload should be offloaded to the cloud or to dedicated server hardware for the ML experiments that produce said models.
 Similarly, the AI workload should be offloaded so that multiple concurrent users can be served for QA, testing, etc. That said, it must be noted that performing inference from models is considerably less computationally demanding than training the models, which is why models can be served on inexpensive hardware in some cases.

 Irrespective of any off-loading, the developer workstation must be able to accommodate pre-processing as well as model transformation and fine-tuning experiments.
 The limit in task complexity directly correlates to the amount of time taken by the workstation to compute.
 When the workstation is busy, the developer is idle.
-Accordingly, the more powerful the workstation, the the more complexity that can be handled in an acceptable timeframe.
+Accordingly, the more powerful the workstation, the more complexity that can be handled in an acceptable timeframe.

 ### 4.2	Recommended Hardware Specification for a Self-Built Developer Workstation
 When reviewing the following specifications, please bear in mind that the guidance was written in March/April of 2023.
 Accordingly, the hardware specifications reflect the available hardware at the time.
 Whether reading this guide close to the time of writing or in future, what matter most are the principles guiding the choices.
 The principles matter because they’re designed to maximise performance in a cost-optimised manner that reduces waste caused by over-spec.